Earning a living... 職歴

 President

 1990 - 1992 Peninsula Poseidons - (Newport News, Virginia) Presided over the AFA's (American Football Association) second ranked (1992) football organization.
 Attended MDFL (Mason-Dixon Football League) organizational meetings and functions.
 Participated in promotional and civic events to promote and integrate the football organization into the community.
 Recruited key personnel for a 10-man coaching staff and a 55-man football roster.
 Negotiated with regional US military installations for games held on military facilities.
 Handled public relations as team spokesman to the media and at civic events.
 Starter as player (Defensive Back) from 1991-1993.
 Team Captain 1991 and 1992.
-MDFL All-League team DB 1990, 1991,1992.
-For details scroll down to articles: We all had two lives... , Business as usual...
+MDFL All-League team at DB 1990, 1991, and 1992.
+For more details...
 Blog link: The Poseidon Adventure...

 .